XplaiNLP/xplainlp.github.io/content/authors/Arthur Hilbert/_index.md

   - Game-Based AI Research
   - higher-dimensional GANs
   - Neural Cellular Automata

-feel free to approach me if you want to do a project in any of these topics :)
+  - (Feel free to approach me if you want to do a project in any of these topics :))

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons